-The simple act creates the self-reflection necessary put an end to impulsive, and negative responses.
+This creates the space necessary to disrupt impulsive, and negative responses.

 “Begin at once to live, and count each separate day as a separate life.” – Seneca.

 An awful day doesn’t have to become an awful week.
-Failing to meet a deadline can spread to a rejected business proposal if the momentum isn’t stopped.
+One bad experience can spiral out of control if the momentum isn’t stopped.
 The Stoics built walls of mental compartmentalization when necessary.

 A new day, a clean slate.
 Stop the domino effect.
 Allow yourself to hit the reset button when you experience a failure.